 Everyone at some point in their lives needs a bit of restorative dentistry.
 Natural wear and tear, dental decay, and accidents are things that affect all of our patient’s teeth at some point.
-When they do, we’re ready to provide the restorative solutions they need.
+When they do, we’re ready to provide the restorative dentistry in Oak Hills, San Antonio.
 Whether you have a chipped, cracked, broken, decayed, or missing tooth, we can give you a restoration that makes it look like you’ve never had a dental problem a day in your life!
 Do you have a few teeth that need a little help?
 We’re happy to provide it, so contact us today.

 If you have a missing tooth (or even a few in a row), we can actually use a crown to support a bridge, which is a row of prosthetic teeth.
 They are made by placing two crowns on the teeth on either side of the gap in a patient’s smile, and these are used to support the bridge.
 They not only improve the look of the smile, but they also help even out the bite and prevent the other teeth from shifting out of place.